This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

 Consequently, CMS divides episodes of routine cataract surgery into four subgroups and will only compare an episode’s costs against the cost of episodes within the same subgroup.
 The four subgroups for routine cataract surgery are:

 - bilateral surgery in a HOPD.

-(Note: The 10-episode case minimum requirement applies to the cost performance category as a whole, not to the individual subgroups.)
+(Note: The 10-episode case minimum requirement applies to the cataract measure as a whole, not to the individual subgroups.)

-Learn more about this new measure.
-To learn how the new measure was developed and how it will work, read an overview by David Glasser, MD, (Ophthalmology.
-2019;126(2):189-191).
-You also can download a detailed measure information form at the aao.org/medicare cost page (scroll down to "What You Can Do").
+Learn more about the cataract measure.
+To learn how the new measure was developed, read an overview by David Glasser, MD, (Ophthalmology 2019;126(2):189-191) at aao.org/journals.
+You also can download a detailed measure information form at aao.org/medicare/cost (scroll down to “What You Can Do”).